osulp/valley-rails-generator/README.md

 Dependencies
 ------------

-The following are system dependencies are required for this generator to work:
+The following are system dependencies required for this generator to work:

 1. Ruby 1.9.2 or greater
 2. PhantomJS (for capybara's poltergeist driver)